pytest-dev/pytest/CONTRIBUTING.rst

 -------------------------

-Stale issues/PRs are those where pytest contributors have asked for questions/changes and the authors didn't got around to answer/implement them yet after a somewhat long time, or the discussion simply died because people seemed to lost interest.
+Stale issues/PRs are those where pytest contributors have asked for questions/changes and the authors didn't get around to answer/implement them yet after a somewhat long time, or the discussion simply died because people seemed to lose interest.

-There are many reasons why people don't answer questions or implement requested changes: they might get busy, lost interest, or just forgot about it, but the fact is that this is very common in open source software.
+There are many reasons why people don't answer questions or implement requested changes: they might get busy, lose interest, or just forget about it, but the fact is that this is very common in open source software.

 The pytest team really appreciates every issue and pull request, but being a high-volume project with many issues and pull requests being submitted daily, we try to reduce the number of stale issues and PRs by regularly closing them.
-When an issue/pull request is closed in this manner, it is by no means a dismissal of the topic being tackled by the issue/pull request, but it is just a way for us to clear up the queue and make the maintainers work more manageable.
+When an issue/pull request is closed in this manner, it is by no means a dismissal of the topic being tackled by the issue/pull request, but it is just a way for us to clear up the queue and make the maintainers' work more manageable.
 Submitters can always reopen the issue/pull request in their own time later if it makes sense.

 When to close